microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

-- Setup the app registration

-    Go to the app registration used by the azure bot and add the following configuration to the manifest:
+- Configure the SSL/TSL certificate.
+This sample requires an existing certificate issued by OneCert.
+The first step is to configure the app registration with the certificate subject name, then go to the app registration used by the azure bot and add the following configuration to the manifest:

       "trustedCertificateSubjects": [
           {
               "authorityId": "00000000-0000-0000-0000-000000000001",

-              "subjectName": "certificate_subject_name",
+              "subjectName": "<certificate_subject_name>",

               "revokedCertificateIdentifiers": []
           }
       ]

-- Configure the SSL/TSL certificate.
-This sample requires an existing certificate issued by an integrated CA. We have two options to configure it in the bot.
+-  We have two options to configure the certificate in the bot.
 Below is a step-by-step description of each one:

   ### Using local environment
   1. Configure the following app settings variables: